-4 LABORATORY'S PERFORMANCE MONITORING
+3. LABORATORY'S PERFORMANCE MONITORING

-4.1 Spot check visits
+3.1 Spot check visits

-REAL reserves the right to carry out one or more extra audits if these are required to verify that any non-compliance has been addressed by the Approved Laboratory and any subcontractor it may use.
-The costs associated with any additional visits carried out shall be borne by the Approved Laboratory but shall be kept as low as reasonably possible.
+REAL reserves the right to carry out one or more extra audits (in person or virtual) if these are required to verify that any non-compliance has been addressed by the Approved Laboratory and any sub-contractor it may use.
+The costs associated with any additional audits carried out shall be borne by the Approved Laboratory but shall be kept as low as reasonably possible.

-An Approved Laboratory agrees (and shall procure the agreement of any sub-contractor it may use) to co-operate with any planned or unannounced spot check external audits carried out by REAL or an external organisation appointed by REAL.
+An Approved Laboratory agrees (and shall procure the agreement of any sub-contractor it may use) to cooperate with any planned or unannounced spot check external audits carried out by REAL or an external organisation appointed by REAL.